Kultintern: Criticism

-Leo Pasvolsky was one of the first people to criticise the formation of Kultintern.
+Leo Pasvolsky was one of the first people to criticize the formation of Kultintern.
 First he portrayed the movement as generally exhibiting a heavy monotony with poetry which was both facile and pretentious.
 However he further claimed that the foundation of Kultintern would reduce the Proletkult movement "not primarily, but exclusively" to a weapon to promote the Bolshevik view of communism.